home | advisees | papers | arrangements

 I'm affiliated with the Computational Linguistics and Information Processing Lab, the Department of Computer Science, and the Program in Neuroscience and Cognitive Science.
 I'm an active member of the university's interdisciplinary Language Science community.
 I regularly interact with researchers from multiple other departments, multiple times a week, which makes it easy to develop research projects that cross disciplinary boundaries.
 You can read about some current projects here and here and some recent research findings here and here.

 Prospective graduate students: I can advise students through the graduate programs in linguistics, NACS (neuroscience and cognitive science), and computer science.
 I look at applications for all three programs.
-Linguistics and NACS are almost exactly equivalent to each other in terms of chances of admission, funding options, flexibility, etc. for students who want to work with me; just apply to the program whose coursework and degree you're most excited about, and list me as a possible advisor when you submit your application.
-Computer science is a bit different in that fit to a particular advisor is only weakly taken into account during the admissions process; list NLP first as an area of interest to make sure the CLIP lab sees your application.
-I'm always open to taking new students, so please apply if you're interested!
+I'm always open to taking new PhD students, so please apply if you're interested.
 You can also check whether you're eligible for any of the graduate school's application fee waivers.

 Undergraduates who want to do research: University of Maryland undergraduates who have interests in both language science and math/computer science are welcome to get in touch about research opportunities.
 Please include information about your background (e.g., your major/minor, year in the program, unofficial transcript, any other relevant experience) and what you're hoping to learn.
-See here, here, and here for examples of publications that undergraduates have co-authored in the past.
+See here, here, here, and here for examples of publications that undergraduates have co-authored in the past.

 I'm in a web comic!
 I play the role of "some girl" at Brown University.